jonathandreyer/potentiel-engine/README.md

 # Potentiel engine
-A little web to create survey.
+A little web app to create survey.